hSDB-instrument/hsdb-instrument.github.io/README.md

-## hSDB-instrument: Instrument Localization Databse for Laparoscopic and Robotic Surgeries (under review)
+## hSDB-instrument: Instrument Localization Databse for Laparoscopic and Robotic Surgeries (Accepted at MICCAI 2021, the website is a work in progress.)

 ### What is hSDB-instrument dataset?